 Last Updated On

 There are several medications that work to reduce drinking, but how do they differ?
-Here we continue to explore the ins and outs of each of these medications—this time, we’re looking at acamprosate.
+Here we continue to explore the ins and outs of each of these medications—this time, we’re looking at acamprosate for alcohol treatment.
 We’ll explain what it is, how it works, its pros and cons, and how it compares to other medications.

 What Is Acamprosate?